 As a kid, did you take a stick and make it into a bow to shoot garden canes possibly at your sister?
 (Don’t worry, she survived and doesn’t hate me that much).
 If so, that’s not a million miles from what a basic primitive bow is.

 Also known as the self bow (so called because its made from a single piece of wood), this type of bow has been found with indigenous peoples all over the world – in Africa, the Americas, northern Europe, and Southern Asia.
 The oldest bow artefacts found are all of self or primitive bows.

 Their very lack of sophistication is their strength.
 A self bow can be created in less than a day from many common timbers that can be found anywhere.
 You just need some basic tools to aid in chopping, shaving, and scraping.
 A piece of wood must be long enough (approximately the height of the archer) and the grain must be pretty straight.
-With a little knowledge, a little effort and a few hours … you’ll get a functioning bow that while a little rough, will be perfectly capable of throwing a pointed stick quickly and reasonably accurately at least in “hunting ranges”.
+With a little knowledge, a little effort and a few hours … you’ll get a functioning bow that while rough and ready, will be perfectly capable of throwing a pointed stick quickly and reasonably accurately at least in “hunting ranges”.
 Just the thing if you need a little aid in catching dinner.

 You can of course spend a lot of time on your bow, and turn it into a work of art.
 Bowyers love to sculpt and in a self bow they have a medium that can be worked with their skill in wood alone.
-Exotic woods, exposing the grain, staining … using every trick in the book, bowyers have for centuries made works of art that are still functional and, lets not kid ourselves, deadly weapons.
-However the primitive bow is more about the immediacy and the total lack of sophistication in creating a weapon from simple common materials in a few hours.
+Exotic woods, exposing the grain, staining … using every trick in the book, bowyers have for centuries made works of art that are still functional, lets not kid ourselves, deadly weapons.
+However the primitive bow is really more about immediacy of construction and a total lack of sophistication in a weapon created from simple common materials in a few hours.
 For a 5 minute guides, just for a flavour of how its done, check out these short videos – Primitive Technology – Bow and Arrow and How to Build a Survival Bow.